 [Agency]: Social Media Strategist (Vancouver, WA)

 My daughter graduated college after majoring in creative writing for the media and promptly got gigs with four different publications soon after.
 If a recent grad with no experience can do that just from applying for gigs she found online, someone with years of experience should be able to get them even easier.

 Want a Staff Writing Job?

 If you need a real job with a steady paycheck, there are more of those out there than ever.
-With some of them you have to be on site in a certain location, but a good many are remote too.
-Here are a few examples to give you an idea:
+With some of them you have to be on site in a certain location, but a good many are remote too and will probably stay that way.
+Here are a few examples I saw the week I put up this post to give you an idea:

 Vinepair.com: Managing Editor